Get the FREE one-click dictionary software for Windows

 See also: awake

-Antonym: sleep, sleeping
+Antonym: cause to sleep, sleeping

 Encyclopedia: Waking